Seigo Tachibana

-Seigo Tachibana (立花 誠吾, Tachibana Seigo) is a Japanese professional wrestler working as a freelancer and is best known for his tenure with the Japanese promotions Wrestle-1 and All Japan Pro Wrestling where he also appeared under the ring names Masao Hanabatake (花畑 正男, Hanabatake Masao) and O Hanabatakemasa (花畑正 男, Hanabatakemasa O).
+Seigo Tachibana (立花 誠吾, Tachibana Seigo) is a Japanese professional wrestler currently working as a freelancer – predominantly for All Japan Pro Wrestling (AJPW).
+He is best known for his tenure with the Japanese promotions Wrestle-1 and where he also appeared under the ring names Masao Hanabatake (花畑 正男, Hanabatake Masao) and O Hanabatakemasa (花畑正 男, Hanabatakemasa O).

 Professional wrestling career

 Wrestle-1 (2016–2020)

 Tachibana made his professional wrestling debut in Wrestle-1's W-1 Pro-Wrestling Training Academy 1st Graduation Class event on March 30, 2016, where he fell short to one of his coaches, Kaz Hayashi.
 He competed in the promotion's various signature events.
 One of them is the Wrestle-1 Grand Prix, where he made his only appearance at the 2019 edition, in which he fell short to Shotaro Ashino in the first rounds.
 Tachibana competed at W-1 WRESTLE-1 Tour Trans Magic, the last ever event hosted by Wrestle-1 on April 1, 2020, before its closure where he took part in a 31-man battle royal won by Manabu Soya and also featuring many of the promotion's roster figures such as El Lindaman, Cima, El Hijo del Pantera, Yasufumi Nakanoue, T-Hawk, Mazada and others.